MicahParks/jwkset/README.md

 | `RSA`    | [`*rsa.PrivateKey`](https://pkg.go.dev/crypto/rsa#PrivateKey)        | [`*rsa.PublicKey`](https://pkg.go.dev/crypto/rsa#PublicKey)        | [Rivest–Shamir–Adleman (RSA)](https://en.wikipedia.org/wiki/RSA_(cryptosystem))                                                |
 | `oct`    | `[]byte`                                                             | none                                                               |                                                                                                                                |

-Only the Go types listed in this table can be stored.
+Only the Go types listed in this table have a JSON representation.
 If you would like support for another key type, please open an issue on GitHub.

 # Example HTTP server
 ```go